 Here’s the point.

 If you are not willing to go all in.
-To put your muscle, your mind and your heart on the line.
+To put your muscles, your mind and your heart on the line.

 To persevere up the hill without the crutch of SIRI, daddy government, or a guarantee on the other side.